Board of directors: It takes a village to raise a child

 Interim CEO

 Marni is a graduate of the ECE program at Mohawk College and a Registered Early Childhood Educator.
-She joined the agency in 1988 and became the CEO in 1995.
+She served as the CEO of Today’s Family for 33 years, serving thousands of children and families in Hamilton, Halton, and Haldimand Norfolk.

 - ext 220